 The University purchases Hired Car Coverage for both liability and collision as a part of its Auto Insurance Policy.
 It is important that all persons renting vehicles for University business follow certain protocols:

-- Decline liability insurance and collision insurance offered by the car rental agency for vehicles rented/driven in the United States or Canada.
-For any non-US or Canadian rentals, you must take the applicable comprehensive and collision insurance provided by the rental company.
+- Decline liability insurance and collision insurance offered by the car rental agency for vehicles rented/driven in the United States.
+For any non-US or Canadian rentals, you must take the applicable liability and comprehensive and collision insurance provided by the rental company.